Depth-monster/Final-project/README.md

 ## It's about my final project progress
 ### 1
-Compare AODV and OLSR via manet-routing-compare
+Compare AODV and OLSR via manet-routing-compare.
+In each folders in this repository you can take a look how to implement code and output results for comaparing AODV and OLSR protocols.
+This file isn't completed for now